tomwheeler/temporal-nyc-workshop-go/codespaces.md

 # Launching a Codespace

-GitHub Codespaces is a browser-based environment that you can use to complete the exercises from this course without installing anything on your local machine.
+GitHub Codespaces is a browser-based environment that you can use to complete the exercises from this workshop without installing anything on your local machine.
 This document explains how to launch and configure the Codespaces environment.